AliHasan-786/Handwritten-Digit-Classification/README.md

 matplotlib
 To install the required libraries, run the following command:

-pip install torch torchvision matplotlib
+!pip install torch torchvision matplotlib

 # Data
 The MNIST dataset is used in this project, comprising 60,000 training images and 10,000 testing images of handwritten digits.
 Each image is a 28x28 pixel grayscale representation of a digit from 0 to 9.